What is a customer service callback?

 How is an automated callback carried out?

 Typically, once a customer requests a callback the call is instantly terminated.
-However, the system retains the caller’s phone number and place in the call queue.
+However, the system retains the caller’s phone number and places it in the call queue.
 Once the phone number reaches the front of the line, the system automatically dials the retained phone number and connects the caller with a designated contact center agent.

 Why are callbacks a useful function?